-Applitools Eyes, an easy-to-integrate automated visual testing solution, was used by Wix.com‘s Test Automation Team for inspecting aspects in their HTML 5 Website Editor and generated sites.
+Applitools Eyes, an easy-to-integrate automated visual UI testing solution, was used by Wix.com‘s Test Automation Team for inspecting aspects in their HTML 5 Website Editor and generated sites.
 Benefiting from Applitools Eyes algorithm that mimics the human eye, the Wix team was able to reduce the number of regressions & UI bugs as well as cut down manual testing efforts.

 Wix Automation team is using several test solutions, written in Java, JS, angularJS, using Selenium test framework, and triggered by Team City CI server, for testing products that are built using a variety of coding languages.